 In an email dated Wed 5/30/2007 8:16 AM, I wrote: “I keep forgetting that I should probably log that “Bear Rock” cache we did at Pyramid Rock a couple weeks ago.”

-We hiked on to Tripod Rock, where I had noted in an email to Rich that we had looked for a different geocache (Tripod Rock) but we were unable to find it.
+After Bear Rock, we hiked on to Tripod Rock, where I had noted in an email to Rich that we had looked for a different geocache (Tripod Rock) but we were unable to find it.
 Rich wrote: “I just took a look at it.
 The most recent cacher logs showed no real problems with finding it.
 I still don’t see how the hint was of any help to them.
 But one log mentions it being a clever hide.”

 I also found this reference in an old email message: